dkrajzew/db2qthelp/README.md

-db2qthelp &mdash; a DocBook document to Qt help pages converter
+db2qthelp &mdash; a DocBook document to QtHelp converter.

 ___This page is currently being built up.___